Successful cultivation of medical marijuana is neither a mystical

 adorned with flashy labeling designed to appeal to the eye rather than

-By 1947 the nutrient requirements for cannabis were already widely
+By 1947 the nutrient requirements for plant growth were already widely

 known, and the practice of using N-P-K fertilizers with chelating